RAS06/RAS06/README.md

   I am familar with the JavaFX and JavaFX libraries, as well as Arduino Microcomputing, and a tiny bit of OpenGL.
   </p>

   <p>I mostly work with data science and analysis, but I like to keep things interesting.
-I entertain myself by incorporating my sense of humor into my projects. <br><br> Some of my projects are as follows: <br></p>
+I entertain myself by incorporating my sense of humor into my projects. <br><br> Some of my projects are as follows:</p>

   <p> An <a href = "https://github.com/RAS06/The-ScizoCalendar-Project"> example </a>of my work in JavaFx.
 I will admit that this one is rather messy, and I really ought to have cleaned it up before turning it in, but I still got full points for it.
 This particlar (ssemingly basic) calendar program tells the story of a relgious community, terrorized by ancient devils stalking them from the woods via secret \"appointments\" that will flash randomly on the calendar (not written by the user).
 Intended to be a Vita Carnis-esque story presented in a Simcrulla-esque fashion and unexpectedly has no political undertones.</p>